The impact of the Khartoum war on dental education

 The authors declare no competing interests.

-Nada Tawfig Hashim, Vivek Padmanabhan, Mariam Elhadi Elsheikh, Bakri Gobara Gismalla and Muhammed Mustahsen Rahman Contributed to the designing of the manuscript, collected necessary data, and prepared this manuscript.
-All the authors read and agreed to the final manuscript.
+Nada Tawfig Hashim, Vivek Padmanabhan, Mariam Elhadi Elsheikh, Bakri Gobara Gismalla and Mohammed Mustahsen Rehman contributed to the designing of the manuscript, collected necessary data, and prepared this manuscript.
+All the authors read and approved the final version of this manuscript.

 Table 1: summarizes the various roles that dental professionals can play in the post-conflict recovery process in Sudan, highlighting the potential impacts of their involvement in different areas